 Think those bags are recyclable?
 California says think again

-SACRAMENTO — Since California adopted the nation's first ban on single-use plastic shopping bags tin 2014, most grocery stores have turned to thicker, reusable plastic bags that are supposed to be recyclable.
+SACRAMENTO — Since California adopted the nation's first ban on single-use plastic shopping bags in 2014, most grocery stores have turned to thicker, reusable plastic bags that are supposed to be recyclable.

 But Attorney General Rob Bonta is now investigating whether the bags are truly recyclable as required by law.